-Fluency in foreign languages, international experience, and intercultural understanding are highly sought assets in today's global economy.
-The Peace Corps provides Volunteers with up to three months of intensive language, intercultural, and technical training before service begins, and offers continued training throughout service.
+Fluency in foreign languages, international experience, and cross-cultural understanding are highly sought assets in today's global economy.
+The Peace Corps provides Volunteers with up to three months of intensive training before service begins, and offers continued training throughout service.